Exabyte-io/documentation/docs/workflows/actions-intro.md

 </map>

-Please click on each action icon directly in the image above to access the corresponding documentation page.
-The precise location of both the toolbar and drop-down menus containing these action buttons within the wider workflow collection interface is further clarified in the panels emphasized in the image below:

 <img src="/images/workflow-actions-menus.png"/>

-# Importing new workflows from the Bank
+# Importing from the Bank

-Besides the above-mentioned menu actions, pre-defined and pre-assembled workflows for performing the most common computational tasks in atomistic materials science can be imported directly into the account-owned workflows collection from a central repository, referred to as the workflows "Bank" in the context of the Exabyte platform.
+Besides the above, workflows can be imported directly into the account-owned workflows collection from a central repository, referred to as the workflows "Bank".
 We explain how to do so in the following [documentation page](workflow-bank.md).